Important Application Dates - September 2022 Entry

 Applicants are considered holistically on their own merit and in competition with the rest of the applicant cohort during that academic cycle.

-Shortlisted candidates will be invited to a recruitment workshop with members of the CDT management and supervisory team as well as industry partners.
-The recruitment workshop is a fundamental part of the selection process and only candidates shortlisted following the application will be invited.
+Shortlisted candidates will be invited to a recruitment workshop with members of the CDT leadership and supervisory team as well as industry partners.
+The recruitment workshop is a fundamental part of the selection process and only candidates shortlisted following the application selection will be invited.
 Shortlisted candidates based overseas will normally be interviewed by Zoom.

 All interviews are conducted by members of staff, who will have been trained in equality, diversity and inclusion with respect to recruitment techniques.
 All interviews are undertaken in accordance with the University's policy on equal opportunities.
 Industry members of the panel will be provided with the CDT’s equality, diversity and inclusion statement and will be expected to commit to it prior to the interview.